mrmiguez/pymods/README.rst

 -------

 All functions return data either as a string, list, list of named tuples.
-See the appropriate docstring for details.
+See the `API documentation <http://pymods.readthedocs.io>`_ or appropriate docstring for details.

 .. code:: python